Aston Villa F.C. in the 1880s: 1880–81

-In 1881 Villa departed the FA Cup at the Third Round stage.
+In 1881 Villa departed the FA Cup at the third-round stage.
 Their first ever official defeat coming against the same team against whom they had achieved their first victory in the competition, Stafford Road.
 They also defeated Hearts 4–1 in a "glamour" friendly at Wellington Road.

+There were debuts for George Copley, Bill Watts, Howard Vaughton and Arthur Brown.